runtimeverification/k-vs-coq-language-frameworks/k/README.md

 ## Verification Example in K

+The example gives a specification of the language IMP, the program SUM and the correctness property in the K framework.
+This example is based on the IMP example of the [K Tutorial](https://github.com/kframework/k/tree/master/k-distribution/tutorial).

 The specification files are as follows:

 - `imp.k`: The formal specification L of the syntax and semantics of IMP in K.